 - Although some recipes call for extracting excess moisture from the zucchini before adding to the batter, we prefer not to do this as the moisture makes a more delicious soft and tender bread.

 - There is no need to peel the zucchini before grating.
+There’s alot of good stuff in the skin!

 - When combining the wet and dry ingredients, take care not to over mix the mixture or the bread will become tough and dense.
 Mix till the batter is just moistened.